-We protect you against catastrophic out-of-pocket expenses for covered services.
-Your annual out-of-pocket expenses for innetwork covered services, including deductibles, coinsurance and copayments, cannot exceed \$5,000 for a Self Only enrollment, or \$10,000 for a Self Plus One or Self and Family enrollment.
-Your annual out-of-pocket expenses for out-of-network covered services, including deductibles, coinsurance and copayments cannot exceed \$8,000 for a Self Only enrollment or \$16,000 for Self Plus One and Self and Family coverage.
-Funds paid from the HIA apply to the out-of-pocket maximum.
+The IRS regular HMO annual catastrophic out-of-pocket expenses for covered services, including deductibles, coinsurance and copayments, cannot exceed \$7,350 for Self Only enrollment, and \$14,700 for a Self Plus One or Self and Family enrollment.
+UPMC's catastrophic out-of-pocket limits for the HMO High Option are \$5,000 for Self Only enrollment and \$10,000 for Self Plus One and Self and Family enrollment; and for the HMO Standard Option the out-of-pocket limits are \$6,000 for Self Only enrollment and \$12,000 for Self Plus One and Self and Family enrollment.